-What should I discuss with my veterinarian before giving benazepril to my pet: Tell your veterinarian if your pet has liver disease, lupus, or blood abnormalities.
+Tell your veterinarian if your pet has liver disease, lupus, or blood abnormalities.
 Tell your veterinarian if your pet is pregnant or nursing.

 Give this medication exactly as directed by your veterinarian.
 If you do not understand the directions ask the pharmacist or veterinarian to explain them to you.
 Benazepril can be given with or without food.
 Do not abruptly stop giving benazepril.
 Store benazepril at room temperature away from moisture and heat.
 Keep this medication away from children and pets.

 Give the missed dose as soon as you remember during the same day.
 However, if you don't remember until the next day, skip the dose you missed and give only the next regularly scheduled dose.
 Do not give a double dose of the medication.

 Seek emergency veterinary medical treatment.
 Symptoms of benazepril overdose include weakness or collapse.

-What should I avoid while giving Benazepril to my pet: Benazepril should not be used in animals allergic to it or other ACE inhibitors.
+Benazepril should not be used in animals allergic to it or other ACE inhibitors.
 Use benazepril with caution in animals with liver disease.
 Do not use in pregnant females.
 Benazepril may be used in nursing animals.
 Use with caution in animals with very low blood sodium levels.

-What are the possible side effects of Benazepril: For dogs and cats, if any of the following serious side effects occur, stop giving benazepril and seek emergency veterinary medical attention; an allergic reaction (difficulty breathing; swelling of the lips; tongue or face; hives).
+For dogs and cats, if any of the following serious side effects occur, stop giving benazepril and seek emergency veterinary medical attention; an allergic reaction (difficulty breathing; swelling of the lips; tongue or face; hives).
 Side effects are rare but may include loss of appetite, vomiting, and diarrhea.
 Benazepril could cause low blood pressure or kidney dysfunction indicated by increased thirst and/or changes in urination.
 Talk to your veterinarian about any side effect that seems unusual or bothersome to the animal.

 Tell your veterinarian if your pet is being given azathioprine, COX 2 inhibitors (Deramaxx or Previcox), cyclosporine (Atopica), diuretics (furosemide, Salix), beta blockers (atenolol), and other blood pressure medications, insulin, NSAIDS (Rimadyl or Novox), Potassium salts, aspirin (Vetrin), and sulfonamides (SMZ/TMP).
 Drugs other than those listed may also interact with benazepril.
 Talk to your veterinarian or pharmacist before giving any prescription or over the counter medicines including vitamins, and supplements.

+Your pharmacist has additional information about Benazepril written for health professionals that you may read.
 Call your veterinarian for medical advice about any side effects to your pet.
 You may report side effects to the FDA at 1-800-FDA-1088.

-Tip: Benazepril can be given with or without food.
+Benazepril can be given with or without food.

 Store in a tightly sealed container at room temperature, away from excess moisture or heat.